Fatigue Risk Management Systems explained

 The FRMS will be subject to regular oversight and audit by us.

-In allocating resources you may find an FRMS may not result in an appropriate return on investment.
+Sometimes an FRMS may not result in an appropriate return on investment when allocating resources.
 This includes operations conducted inside the prescriptive limits or where fatigue-related risks are low.

 Last updated: